Balancing the Art and Science of Parenting

 What happens when we present it to a diverse range of experts and real parents?
 Cue a meaty debate.
 We dive into questions like; Who would pay parents?
 What would the education look like?
 Could this reduced adverse childhood experiences?
 Would this foster resilience in families and communities?
 What about diversity and parents’ rights?
 How could this work?
 Why wouldn’t this work?

-America is facing a crisis we can no longer afford to ignore.
 Families are struggling under the crushing weight of economic instability, systemic inequities, and a mental health crisis spiraling out of control.
 It is the silent suffering of a child who feels unseen, the despair of a parent who longs to do better but lacks support, and the generational cycle of trauma that continues when healing remains out of reach.

 Adverse Childhood Experiences (ACEs) are not just personal hardships; they are a national emergency, stripping millions of children of their innocence, security, and future.
 Many of these children grow into adults—now parents themselves—who may not have the tools, support, or readiness to process their own trauma.
 Some deny it, some mask it, and others struggle silently, unsure of how to break the cycle.
 Healing is not one-size-fits-all; every journey matters, and every path to processing trauma is valid.
 The financial toll on the U.S. is staggering—an estimated $14.1 trillion annually, including $183 billion in direct medical costs and $13.9 trillion in lost healthy life years (JAMA, 2023).
 But beyond the numbers, the true cost is immeasurable.
 Behind every statistic are real families—exhausted parents, overwhelmed caregivers, and children ARE growing up in a world that feels increasingly uncertain and unsafe.